-Due to the excellent results produced in Round 1 of the project, we were invited by New York State to submit a proposal for up Round II funding to begin in July.
-The proposal was submitted on March 8 for $50,000, the maximum allowed in this round of funding.
+Due to the excellent results produced in Round 1 of the project, we were invited by New York State to submit a proposal for Round II funding.
+We're happy to report that HAPEC, the Town of Ticonderoga, and Ti-Alliance were awarded Round II funding that begins on January 1, 2020 and will help take this project to the next level.

 Over the past two years, Ti-Alliance partnered with the Town of Ticonderoga Code Enforcement Office and the Housing Assistance Program of Essex County (HAPEC) to create a database and remediation plan for derelict and abandoned residential properties in the Town of Ti.
 The program was very successful.
-Most of the 100 identified properties were remediated over the past two years with the final funds currently being used for four asbestos surveys on the most seriously damaged properties in preparation for demolition.
+Most of the 100 identified properties were remediated over the past two years with the final funds in 2019 used for four asbestos surveys on the most seriously damaged properties, and the demolition of two properties (130 The Portage before and after pictured here).

 Enhancement of the electronic database created in Round I to automatically flag follow-on actions.